Silver-Iron/Cool-Stuff/NYIF Data Science for Finance.md

 This course will teach you how to extract valuable insight from financial data with the powerful Python programming language.
 The course is a comprehensive introduction to the fundamentals of the Python open data science stack, including NumPy, SciPy, Pandas, Matplotlib, and scikit-learn.
 Learn how to wrangle data from many different sources.
 Learn the fundamentals of machine learning and in-demand analysis skills.
 By the end of the course you will have the tools needed to develop your own algorithmic trading strategy.

+### What You'll Learn
+**DESK-READY SKILLS**
+Review some fundamental features of the Python language including data structures and object-oriented programming Learn how to manipulate and analyze arrays and matrices in Python Use the scientific libraries including NumPy, SciPy, Matplotlib, Pandas, and scikit-learn Learn to work with data in many different formats Develop a portfolio of applications for analyzing and visualizing financial data Learn how to apply machine learning techniques to extract insight from data Learn all the tools you need to create your own automated trading strategy
 ### Day 1
 MODULE 1: THE PYTHON ENVIRONMENT
 Installing Python